Taimoorkn/apa-document-checker/DEPLOYMENT_GUIDE.md

 4. Test document upload:
    - Upload a `.docx` file
    - Check browser console - should see no errors
-   - Check Render logs - should see processing activity
+   - Check Railway logs - should see processing activity
    - Check Supabase → **Storage** → `user-documents` - file should appear

 ---